 Trick or treating has definately changed since the days I cruised around several neighborhoods in my homemade ghost costume.
 (Yeah, Charlie Brown- I'm looking at you!)
 Back then, you didn't really buy a trick or treat bag- it was either a paper bag, a pillowcase, or some other plastic bag that you could find.
 In fact, if you were a professional, you had two bags- one stayed in your mom's car or at a secure location, that served as a deposit area.
-You didn't want your I admit - I was the Spidey kidbag to look too full.
+You didn't want your bag to look too full.
 Then the people hold back on the goods.
 Costumes were also integral to a successful operation.
 If it looked very expensive (like rental store expensive) you could forget a candy score.
 People go in for the homemade, "Aww, isn't that cute" quotient.
 Sure, you could buy a Scooby Doo plastic mask and plastic full body suit, or any infinante variety of cheap characters.
 Those worked too.
 But the homemade costumes brought in the Halloween bling.
 Besides, the elastic string on your mask popped as soon as you brought it home from the drug store anyway.
 You had to staple that sucker back on yourself.
 And the plastic tethers on the back of the costume weren't so sturdy either.
 When you tried to untie them, one inevitably tore off and you had to kind tape it or make a new one.
-By the time Halloween rolled around you may We salute you, oh brave Hulk underoos warriorhave looked like Spiderman, but only if Spiderman had a wad of staples coming out of his left ear, duct tape and string on the back of his neck, and sneakers where his "Spidey" boots should be.
+By the time Halloween rolled around you may have looked like Spiderman, but only if Spiderman had a wad of staples coming out of his left ear, duct tape and string on the back of his neck, and sneakers where his "Spidey" boots should be.
 But you didn't care- you were Spiderman for that one night.
 Heck, I knew kids whose costumes had torn or were lost, and mom and dad said "Too bad!"
 One kid ended up wearing his Hulk mask, a pair of jeans, and his Hulk underoos shirt.
 He was cold, but he was a fierce kid warrior out on the front lines waging the candy war.
 And he made it back with the goodness.
 Oh, yes- he was a victor.

 You see, even kids know there is a method to the madness.
 They know what the good stuff is.
 They know which houses have the good stuff.
 However, I fear that those days are mostly gone.
 Back then, you hit neighborhood after neighborhood, like waves of 4 foot tall goblins, ghosts, and witches descending upon the masses of quiet homes.
 One parent went with the crew, like a hobgoblin commander- watching children go from house to house from the confines of the vehicle.
 Parents could drive or watch, but never come to the door.
 Kids knew if that happen the chances that conversations and chit-chat that would slow you down increased exponentially with every house.
 Of course the other parent held down the fort at home, passing out candy to the trick or treaters.
 You hoped beyond hope that somehow those Snickers you saw in the bowl would survive the onslaught and you could return home and claim it as a victory prize, held aloft in your hands like a golden trophy.
 But alas, it never survived- most likely pillaged by the parent themselves.